AaronMullan/notifizor/README.md

+# About

+Notifizor is a notification app to show the latest climate news from the New York Times.

+The app uses localStorage to keep two collections: One is an array of `Notifications` and the other is an array of `Dismissed Notifications`.
+On page load the app calls to the NYT api to get the latest 10 climate-related articles and adds any unique ones to the `Notifications` array.
+The notifications are then displayed on cards.
+Any notifications which have been `Dismissed` are not displayed.

+Each card has two buttons: `View` or `Dismiss`.
+View links to the article, and Dismiss adds that notification to the `Dismissed` array.
+A global Dismissal reset button is at the bottom of the page.

 ## To Run locally

 Clone the repo.
 You will need to add a .env file with a value for `REACT_APP_API_KEY`.
-That value can be found by concatenating these two strings: 'futtqKINnROoG8E' and 'JLtBnx9E45xEo2Zj0'.
+One operational value can be found by concatenating these two strings: 'futtqKINnROoG8E' and 'JLtBnx9E45xEo2Zj0'.

 In the project directory, you can run: